11 things you absolutely must do in Cape Town, South Africa

 Cape Town's coolest suburb: The very best things to do in the hipster area of Woodstock

-#5 EXPLORE THE COLOURFUL STREETS OF BO-KAAP (AND EAT SOME CAPE MALAY CUISINE)
+#5 EXPLORE THE COLOURFUL STREETS OF BO-KAAP (AND EAT SOME CAPE MALAY CUISINE) - Things to do in cape town

 You probably won’t have ever visited a suburb quite like Bo Kaap before.
 Nestled under Signal Hill on the edge of the Cape Town CBD, the Malay Quarter of Cape Town could also be confused for a gigantic bag of exploded skittles.
 Really.